 The employer in this case had interviewed engineering candidates for an entry-level position.
 The employer had a practice throughout its screening process to inquire into the candidate’s ability to work in Canada on a permanent basis.
-The candidate, and Applicant in the HRTO claim, was an international engineering student, who had obtained a student work permit which permitted him to work on campus and during breaks between academic terms.
-However, he was not eligible to obtain a postgraduate work permit (“PGWP”) until after graduation.
-The PGWP would have permitted him to work for any employer in Canada for 3 years.
-The candidate anticipated that he would be able to obtain permanent residency status within those 3 years.
-The candidate was given an interview, and, at the time of the interviews, he misrepresented his work status to the employer and claimed that he had an ability to work in Canada on a permanent basis.
+The candidate, and Applicant in the HRTO claim, was an international engineering student.
+The Applicant held a student work permit which permitted him to work on campus part time and full time during breaks between academic terms.
+Upon graduation, he would be eligible to apply for a post graduate work permit (“PGWP”).
+The PGWP would have permitted him to work full-time for any employer in Canada for a period of three years.
+The candidate anticipated that he would be able to obtain permanent residence (“PR”) status within those three years.
+The candidate was interviewed.
+At the time of the interviews, he misrepresented his work status to the employer and claimed that he had an ability to work in Canada on a permanent basis.
 The candidate was offered the position, subject to the condition that he provide proof of his eligibility to work in Canada permanently.
 When he failed to provide such proof, the job offer was withdrawn.

 The employer also argued that the requirement for candidates to be eligible for permanent residency amounted to a bona fide occupational requirement, a requirement that is necessary for the performance of the job.
 The Tribunal rejected this argument, on the basis that the employer’s hiring policy was directly discriminatory in that it effectively imposed an outright ban on hiring international candidates.
 The Tribunal noted that a bona fide occupational requirement defence is only available in instances where the discrimination experienced is the result of the application of a neutral practice or policy – in other words, indirect discrimination.

-Employers should consider reviewing their hiring policies in light of this new Ontario decision and be cognizant of possible claims of discrimination based on citizenship.
+Employers should consider reviewing their hiring policies in light of this recent Ontario decision and be cognizant of possible claims of discrimination based on citizenship.

 Information provided by Mathews Dinsdale & Clark LLP.
 The information provided in this article is necessarily of a general nature and must not be regarded as legal advice.
 For more information about Mathews Dinsdale & Clark LLP, please visit mathewsdinsdale.com.